 When I founded Campfire Knits, I decided that I wanted to use some of the profits to help others.
 In choosing the following organizations, I wanted to keep my focus on nature-based groups, keeping true to my own company's roots.
+5% or more of all proceeds are donated to charity.
+Every year, I make donations to a handful of organizations, including yearly contributions to two in particular:

 Founded in 1984 and located in Casco, Maine, Camp Sunshine provides retreats combining respite, recreation and support, while enabling hope and promoting joy, for children with life-threatening illnesses and their families through the various stages of a child’s illness.